PRJ – INTESA (local)

 Port of Ravenna is a multi-purpose port ranked first in Italy for handling of cereals, food and feedstuffs, fertilizers, clay and metallurgical products.
 Port of Ravenna Authority operates to direct, plan, coordinate, promote and control port operations, administers the State’s maritime assets, provides for the construction of port infrastructure and guarantees the maintenance of the common areas, with aims of strengthening the connection of the port infrastructures to the road/rail networks.

 Central Adriatic Ports Authority has competence on the ports of Pesaro, Falconara, Ancona, San Benedetto, Pescara and Ortona.
-The port authority promotes the efficient development of infrastructure and supports actions to introduce innovation and improve freight and pax flows (11 mln tons and 1,2 mln pax per year respectively).
-Furthermore, the port authority is involved in a sustainable port-city relationship.
-The main is the port of Ancona, Core node of TEN-T network along the ScanMED
+ADSPMAC promotes the efficient development of infrastructure and supports the introduction of technological innovation to improve freight and pax flows (11 mln tons and 1,2 mln pax per year in pre-Covid period).
+ADSPMAC is also involved in a sustainable port-city relationship.
+Ancona is the main port, Core node of TEN-T network along the ScanMED and Baltic-Adriatic

 Southern Adriatic Sea Port Authority manages the port areas of Bari, Brindisi, Manfredonia Barletta and Monopoli and coordinates the relations among the public and private operators for security, passengers and goods services.
 A Port Community System called GAIA , managed by the Port Authority is able to manage all the people accessing to port gates.
 Furthermore it has robust experience on EU Project management since 2006, strategic projects, on transport, environment and ICT.

 Contact person: Evangelia Piteni

 Rijeka Port Authority